Counseling, Educational Psychology & Research

 Gabriel N. Ezema, PhD, is an Assistant Professor of Counseling Psychology in the Department of Counseling, Educational Psychology, and Research at the University of Memphis.
 He earned his PhD in Counseling Psychology from the University of Wisconsin–Milwaukee.

-Dr. Ezema’s research examines work as a social determinant of health, focusing on how economic inequality, labor market barriers, and structural marginalization shape vocational development, psychological wellbeing, and access to dignified work.
+Dr. Ezema’s research examines work as a social determinant of health, with a focus on how economic inequality, labor market barriers, and institutional conditions shape vocational development, psychological wellbeing, and access to dignified work.
 Grounded in the Psychology of Working Theory (PWT), his work investigates how social and labor systems influence opportunity, engagement, and long-term health across diverse communities.
+Building on this foundation, his emerging dignity-centered scholarship examines how institutions communicate signals of human worth and how individuals interpret these signals through dignity appraisal processes.
+This work informs his emerging Dignity-Regulation Theory (DRT), which explains how institutional signals shape dignity, belonging, identity threat, and access to opportunity across educational, work, and community contexts.

 Dr. Ezema serves on the editorial boards of the Journal of Vocational Behavior, The Counseling Psychologist, and the Journal of Career Assessment, and is an active member of the American Psychological Association.